Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 This fraction consists of both a time- and resource-share.
 The length of time that the software runs on the device determines its time-share.
 The percentage of the device reserved just for that application during the time-share determines that application's resource-share.

 To calculate the time-share, amortize the total embodied carbon over the expected life span of the device and then extrapolate based on the time reserved for the usage.
-For example, if the device’s embodied carbon was 1000kg with an expected lifespan of four years and it was reserved for use for one hour, the time-share embodied emissions would be 1000 * 1/(4\*365\*24) or around 28g of the total.
+For example, if the device’s embodied carbon was 1000 kg with an expected lifespan of four years and it was reserved for use for one hour, the time-share embodied emissions would be 1000 * 1/(4\*365\*24) or around 28 g of the total.

 To calculate resource-share, look at the share of total available resources reserved for use by the software.
 For instance, the percentage of total virtual CPUs reserved for the software is a good choice for the resource-share metric in the virtualized cloud space.